-There is evidence that stress causes weight gain without overeating through the relationship of insulin and cortisol.
+Evidence shows that stress causes weight gain without overeating through the relationship between insulin and cortisol.
 Learn what you can do to counteract this mechanism.

-Through the fight or flight response, cortisol mobilizes energy to deal with stressors.
+Cortisol mobilizes energy to deal with stressors through the fight or flight response.
 Subsequently, blood glucose triggers insulin release.

 As your body’s storage hormone, insulin promotes fat storage, drives obesity, and will inhibit your weight loss ambitions.